getreu/tp-note/docs/source/tpnote--manpage.md

     informs only about failures.
 A '`warn`' level message means, that not all functionality might be available or work as expected.

-:   Use '`-b -d trace`' for debugging templates, if the HTTP server
+:   Use '`-b -d trace`' for debugging templates.
+If the HTTP server
-    (viewer) does not work as expected '`-n -d debug`', if your text editor does not open as expected '`-n -d info --edit`' or to observe the launch of the web browser '`-n -d info --view`'.
-The option '`-d trace`' shows all available template variables, the templates used and the rendered result of the substitution, which is particularly useful for debugging new templates.
+    (viewer) does not work as expected: '`-n -d debug`'.
+If your text editor does not open as expected: '`-n -d info --edit`'.
+Or, to observe the launch of the web browser: '`-n -d info --view`'.
+The option '`-d trace`' shows all available template variables, the templates used and the rendered result of the substitution.
+This is particularly useful for debugging new templates.
 The option '`-d off`' silences all error message reporting and suppresses also the error popup window.